yeti/signals/README.md

 5. Copy in the appropriate sections of MachineDataModel.m to your project's DataModel.m

+### Development

+1. To run the tests, just run `nosetests`.
+2. You can also run the tests with coverage: `nosetests --with-coverage --cover-package=yak_communication`

 ### TODOs

 1. Generate RestKit code in Swift instead of Objective C